 It can be difficult to recruit a diverse and qualified research cohort.
 Obstacles may exist across the recruitment process at individual, study, and institutional levels.
 CTSI's various approaches to reducing recruitment barriers are depicted below:

 The Pitt+Me Research Recruitment Program is a first-of-its-kind multimedia and digital messaging program, designed to engage the public and increase participation in research studies.
-A fundamental component of this program is the Pitt+Me Registry - a database of over 180,000 adult and pediatric participants who have signed up to find out more about local research opportunities.
+A fundamental component of this program is the Pitt+Me Registry, a database of adult and pediatric participants who have signed up to find out more about local research opportunities.

 Pediatric PittNet is a partnership of clinical investigators and more than 30 pediatric primary care practices in 54 pediatric offices that support participant recruitment, study postings, and on-site screening and enrollment done by PittNet nurses in select practices.